phusion/holy-build-box/LIBRARY-VARIANTS.md

 # Library variants

+Holy Build Box provides several different variants of its static libraries, each compiled with different compilation flags and thus meant for different situations.

+The static libraries in each variant are compiled with the flags as specified by its `STATICLIB_CFLAGS` environment variable.

 ## `exe`

 This variant is meant for compiling applications.
 This is the variant that you have worked with so far in the [tutorials](README.md#tutorials).